tomoyan/2nd_largest_in_array_perl/README.md

 # 2nd_largest_in_array_perl
-This script find the 2nd biggest number in the array Sorted verion and not sorted version.
+This script find the biggest and 2nd biggest number in the array Sorted verion and not sorted version.